-For instance, based on German experience (and a considerable learning period on the part of local officials), Washington DC implemented a Green Area Ratio (GAR) based stormwater fee system, backed by the integration of geographic mapping technology (GIS systems) to inform zoning regulations.
+For instance, based on German experience (and a considerable learning period on the part of local officials), Washington DC implemented a Green Area Ratio (GAR)-based stormwater fee system, backed by the integration of geographic mapping technology (GIS systems) to inform zoning regulations.
 The goal was to make fees more equitable, establish a new tax system, and introduce tradable permits designed to set ‘standards for landscaping and site design to help reduce stormwater runoff, improve air quality and keep the city cooler’ (Department of Energy and Environment 2017).
-In response the Mount Olivet Cemetery, under the advice of the EPA and The Nature Conservancy (US based NGO) altered their development policies, introducing a program of EPA modelled LID updates (Cidlowski et al. 2014; Nature Conservancy 2017; Zoning DC 2013).
+In response the Mount Olivet Cemetery, under the advice of the EPA and an NGO, The Nature Conservancy, altered their development policies, introducing a program of EPA-modelled LID updates (Cidlowski et al. 2014; Nature Conservancy 2017; Zoning DC 2013).
 This decision (and model) convinced a number of churches to introduce similar measures over the following years, even in locations that fell outside the DC GAR program (Pipkin 2018).

 Policy areas impact each other over time, cycles, and levels of governance.
 Actors work at, interact and compete with others in order to take advantage of decisions made at other levels of governance to empower and/or disempower competing agents involved in transfer.
 Similarly, institutions and coalitions interested in transfer work with and attempt to shape opportunities that time and timing provide.
-While much of the literature surrounding environmental policy focus on single points in time, single levels of governance or single policies, many issues involve overlapping time frames, policy cycles, and policy areas, which often see lower levels of governance having more power than those above them.
+While much of the literature surrounding environmental policy focuses on single points in time, single levels of governance or single policies, many issues involve overlapping time frames, policy cycles, and policy areas, which often see lower levels of governance having more power than those above them.

-In the US, as a result of the multiple levels of governance, the number of policy areas crossed, and the range of institutions involved in governing environmental issues, agents interested in environmental transfer tend to have numerous opportunities to engage in, transform, or block transfer.
-Consider that, in addition to the EPA, there are over 16 other federal agencies, ranging from the Tennessee Valley Authority to the Department of Defence, that have overlapping responsibilities in relation to environmental policy (Vig and Kraft 2000).
+In the US, as a result of the multiple levels of governance, the number of policy areas crossed, and the range of institutions involved in governing environmental issues, agents interested in environmental transfer tend to have numerous opportunities to engage in, transform, or block transfer; in addition to the EPA, there are over 16 other federal agencies, ranging from the Tennessee Valley Authority to the Department of Defence, that have overlapping responsibilities in relation to environmental policy (Vig and Kraft 2000).
 Consequently, local policymakers can (and do) take advantage of tempo control and windows of opportunity to ‘interpret’ federal regulations, play institutions off each other, and work at influencing ‘friendly’ agencies in order to get their preferred solutions adopted.
 When integrating federal environmental regulations into local planning, zoning, and tax regimes, the range of actors and stages involved provide agents considerable room to negotiate.
 All of which makes understanding the role of time, power and the way they interact and change vital if one is to understand American local level environmental regulation (Dolowitz et al. 2011).

 In the transfer process, those able to utilise sequencing (or move around institutions) or jump from one policy arena to another are more likely to experience success in having their preferences adopted.
 Linking time and tempo, sequencing can take years of work and dedication by individual entrepreneurs and institutions.
 The development of Northern Virginia’s ‘Regional Energy Strategy’ provides an excellent illustration.
 Specifically, the Northern Virginia Regional Commission Regional Energy Strategy document notes: